Stormers v London Irish

 Getting to Cape Town

 British Airways and Virgin Atlantic fly direct from London Heathrow to Cape Town.
+There may also be direct flights from Gatwick.
 The flight time is around 11h30.

 Other routes are available via some European cities, which can bring a saving to the eye-watering costs of the flights.

 There are plenty of hotels in the area around the Victoria & Alfred Waterfront.
 Here you will find several places to eat and it is a short distance to the stadium at Green Point.
 Some people have already booked to stay at the Commodore Hotel and others at the Radisson Red.

 There are several places to eat around the V&A Waterfront including: